kamlesh-microsoft/msteams-app-rewardsandrecognition/Wiki/Deployment-Guide.md

 6. Once the client secret is created, copy its **Value**; we will need it later.

-7. Go back to “App registrations”, then repeat steps 2-3 to create another Azure AD application for the configuration app.

-1.  **Name**: The name of your tab app.
+   **Name**: The name of your tab app.
 We advise appending “Tab” to the name of this app; for example, “Reward and Recognition Tab”.

-2.  **Supported account types**: Select "Account in this organizational directory only"

-3. Leave the "Redirect URL" field blank for now.

 At this point you have 4 unique values:

-* Application (client) ID for the bot
+* Application (client) ID for the bot and tab

 * Client secret for the bot

 * Directory (tenant) ID, which is the same for both apps

-* Application (client) ID for tab app

 We recommend that you copy these values into a text file, using an application like Notepad.
 We will need these values later.